Bad Things about Living in Portugal: It's not all Sunshine and Wine

 Public transportation in Portugal is often unreliable and inconsistent.

-If you're planning to rely on public transportation in Portugal, be prepared for delays and cancellations.
+If you're planning to rely on public transportation while living in Portugal, be prepared for delays and cancellations.
 Buses and trains frequently late, and schedules are subject to change without notice.
 This can be frustrating for people who are trying to get somewhere on time or have a tight schedule.

 I regularly travel between the Algarve and Lisbon on the train and long distance bus and I would estimate that we arrive on schedule approximately 50% of the time.
 It's never that bad, for instance, we would rarely arrive more than 15 minutes after the schedule suggested, but it can make life tricky if you have a meeting or are trying to make a flight or connecting train.